Federal Skilled Worker Category

 Your work experience must be:

-- for at least one year (continuous paid full-time or the equivalent in part-time), AND
+- for at least one year (continuous paid full-time (minimum 30 hours per week) or the equivalent in part-time), AND

-- Skill Type 0 (managerial occupations) or Skill Level A (professional occupations) or B (technical occupations and skilled trades) on the Canadian National Occupational Classification (http://www5.hrsdc.gc.ca/NOC-CNP/app/AboutNOC.aspx?lc=E) (NOC) list, AND
+- Skill Type 0 (managerial occupations) or Skill Level A (professional occupations) or B (technical occupations and skilled trades) on the Canadian National Occupational Classification (http://www5.hrsdc.gc.ca/NOC-CNP/app/AboutNOC.aspx?lc=E) (NOC) list

 - within the last 10 years.